dchest/mlkem-wasm/README.md

 - [x] there are no modifications to the original `mlkem-native` code.
 - [x] there are 0 (zero) non-dev dependencies in `package.json`.
 - [x] the JavaScript code is not minified.
-- [x] build artifacts (except for .o) are commited to the repository.
+- [x] build artifacts (except for .o) are committed to the repository.

 If your company wants to pay to get some other checkboxes from me, please contact me directly.